stuartshay/nyc-landmarks-vector-db/memory-bank/progress.md

    - Confirmed the MCP server configuration works with npx for portable execution
    - Validated that security settings prevent unauthorized operations

+6. **Test Isolation Implementation**:
+   - Validated that integration tests now use the separate test Pinecone index
+   - Confirmed test fixtures properly create and manage the test index lifecycle
+   - Verified command-line tools can successfully create, reset, and delete the test index
+   - Tested the status command to check test index details like vector count and dimensions
+   - Confirmed integration tests run correctly with the isolated test infrastructure

 ## In Progress

 - **Type Safety Expansion**: Addressing mypy errors across the codebase, particularly in test files